Holomorphic parabolic geometries on smooth projective varieties

-Take an open set \(U_S\subseteq S\) of the base, on which \(S\) is smooth.
-By Sard's lemma, we can pick \(U_S\) that \(M\to S\) is a submersion over \(U_S\).
-We can further refine the choice of \(U_S\) so that both \(L\) and \(\cb{S}\) admit a holomorphic connection over \(U_S\).
-Hence all powers of \(L\) have a holomorphic connection on \(U_S\).
-On \(U:=\pi^{-1}U_S\subseteq M\), some power of \(\cb{U}\) admits a holomorphic connection, so \(\cb{U}\) admits a holomorphic connection.
-We will see in section~\vref{section:Weyl} that such a holomorphic connection gives us a holomorphic connection on \(TU\), and on \(\left.\G'\right|_U\).
-Hence we have a holomorphic connection on \(\left.\cb{M}\right|_U\) and on the pullback bundle \(\pi^*\left.\cb{S}\right|_U\), hence on the relative canonical bundle of \(M\to S\) over \(U_S\).
-Existence of a holomorphic connection is equivalent to vanishing of the first Chern class.
-So \(c_1(T)=0\) on the generic Iitaka fiber.
+By lemma~\vref{lemma:canon.conn}, that holomorphic connection gives us a holomorphic connection on \(TU\), and on \(\left.\G'\right|_U\).
+Hence we have a holomorphic connection on \(\left.\cb{M}\right|_U\) and on the pullback bundle \(\pi^*\left.\cb{S}\right|_U\), hence on the relative canonical bundle of \(M\to S\) over \(U_S\), hence on the canonical bundle of the generic fiber \(M_s\).
+Existence of a holomorphic connection on a line bundle is equivalent to vanishing of the first Chern class.
+So \(c_1(TM_s)=0\) on the generic Iitaka fiber \(M_s\).
 By lemma~\vref{lemma:tori}, the generic fiber admits an unramified covering by an abelian variety.
 Apply lemma~\vref{lemma:BG} to get a flat connection on \(\G\) over each fiber. \end{proof}